Slipperboard/firmware/README.md

 for VS Code.
 Open the project in VS Code and choose **Reopen in Container** to get a fully configured environment with PlatformIO and all required tools.
 You can also launch the container from the command line with `make env`.
 Any build output in the container appears in the repository directory on the host.
+The CI workflow builds this container and runs `make precommit` and `make build` inside it to verify the environment remains healthy.

 ## Directory Layout